kazukd/NppTidy2-x64/README.md

 ## Installation
-If you download Tidy2.zip and extract the file, just copy Tidy2 folder under your Notepad++\plugins folder.
+If you download [Tidy2.zip](https://github.com/kazukd/NppTidy2-x64/blob/main/Tidy2.zip), then extract the file, just copy Tidy2 folder under your Notepad++\plugins folder.

 ### another way
 If you use source code and compiled, please follow below steps.